Mark Hurtubise: Playing career

 He started the 2014-15 campaign with Ilves of the Finnish top flight Liiga.
 On October 17, 2014, IF Björklöven of the HockeyAllsvenskan, the second-highest league in Sweden, announced the signing of Hurtubise for the rest of the season 2014/2015.

-At the beginning of the 2015–16 campaign, Hurtubise played 14 games for HC Red Ice of the Swiss second-division National League B. In December 2015, he moved to Krefeld Pinguine of the German top flight Deutsche Eishockey Liga (DEL) where he inked a deal for the remainder of the season.
+At the beginning of the 2015–16 campaign, Hurtubise played 14 games for HC Red Ice of the Swiss second-division National League B. In December 2015, he moved to Krefeld Pinguine of the German top flight Deutsche Eishockey Liga (DEL) where he signed a deal for the remainder of the season.

 In July 2016, he put pen to paper on a contract with EC KAC of the Austrian Hockey League, where he would go on to post 12 goals, 14 assists in 54 regular-season games.
 Season 17-18 saw Hurtubise head to Denmark to play for Frederikshavn White Hawks in the Metal Ligaen.
 He produced 53 points in 48 games and a further 3 points in 4 post-season playoff games.

 In July 2018, he signed a contract to return to the UK’s Elite Ice Hockey League, this time to play for the Nottingham Panthers.

 After a season with the Panthers, Hurtubise signed for EHC Lustenau before moving to Boxers de Bordeaux for the 2020-21 season.